Gujarat Assembly elections: BJP upbeat ahead of counting of votes

-Buoyed by the exit polls, the ruling BJP in Gujarat is aiming for a straight seventh win in Assembly elections in the state, with hours left for counting of votes for elections held in two phases on December 1 and 5.
+The ruling BJP in Gujarat is aiming for a straight seventh term in the state, as the counting of votes for the Assembly elections held on December 1 and 5 gets underway on Thursday morning.

+The counting process will start at 8 am at 37 counting centres covering the 182 Assembly seats.

+It was a high-stakes three-cornered fight between the BJP, Congress and AAP.
+Political observers said the outcome will determine who captures the main opposition space in Gujarat.

 While the contest in Gujarat has traditionally been between the BJP and Congress, it was three-cornered this time around with Aam Aadmi Party (AAP) entering the poll arena.